Mortgage Rate Lock-in

 Variable

-To get a mortgage pre-approval, and a mortgage rate hold, you need to ensure that you have the documentation needed for getting a mortgage.
-At the end of this process, you would get a confirmation of mortgage loan pre-approval, colloquially known as pre-approval.
+To get a mortgage rate lock-in, you need to ensure that you have the documentation needed for getting a mortgage.
+At the end of this process, you would get a confirmation of mortgage loan pre-approval.
 A lender issues this document and states how much money you can borrow, at what interest rate, with what term and for a certain amortization period.
-Last but not least, the preapproval letter would state your monthly payment.
+Last but not least, the pre-approval letter would state your monthly payment.

 Mortgage Rate Hold Periods by Lender in Canada